Bissell CrossWave vs Hoover FloorMate: Which Cleans Best?

 Our Verdict: Bissell CrossWave OmniForce Cordless Multi-Surface Cleaner

 The Bissell CrossWave OmniForce Cordless wins this comparison.
 I tested both machines extensively, and the Bissell simply removes an entire step from your chore list by vacuuming and mopping simultaneously.
 The Hoover FloorMate Deluxe cleans dried stains faster, but its inability to handle dry debris makes it a single-task appliance.
-Unless you specifically need heavy-duty scrubbing power for deep-set mud, the Bissell’s cordless agility and self-cleaning base make it the more practical tool for 2026.
+Unless you specifically need heavy-duty scrubbing power for deep-set mud, the Bissell’s cordless agility and self-cleaning base make it the more practical tool today.

 Frequently Asked Questions